Yazooof/Group-Project-part-3/README.md

       - click "OK"
         - now close the app

+5. you must have a phone that uses an sd card to view your the data file
-5. Go to your sd card look for "mydir" folder and then click on JSONFILE.json to view inputs
+  - Go to your sd card look for "mydir" folder and then click on JSONFILE.json to view inputs